May 17, 2017

 Anti-rust treated metal

-Chicago gunmetal is color-matched and painted for anti-rust assurance.
+Chicago gunmetal is colour-matched and painted for anti-rust assurance.

 Waxed & lacquered wood surfaces